Country Living

 • Annual testing is recommended to monitor bacteria and nitrate levels.

 • Some subdivisions are served by a shared well or a public well.
-If your property is served by a shared or public well, be sure to know where the well is located and who is responsible for the maintenance and testing.
+If your property is served by a shared or public well, be sure to know where the well is located and who is responsible for the testing and maintenance.

 • Power outages can occur more frequently in rural areas.
 A power outage may interrupt your water supply from a well as the pump would not be able to run.